 What is Oral Sedation Dentistry?

 Are you afraid of visiting the dentist?
 If you are one of the 30 to 40 million people with a fear of visiting the dentist, take heed!
-We provide sedation dentistry services to all of our Boston patients, and is designed to help you relax while receiving the dental care your teeth and gums need to stay healthy.
+We provide sedation dentistry services to all of our Boston patients and is designed to help you relax while receiving the dental care your teeth and gums need to stay healthy.
 For people who tend to avoid cleanings and exams, sedation dentistry is designed to help relieve some of the anxiety you can feel.
 Sedation can be used for general cleanings and examinations up to serious dental procedures such as root canals and tooth extractions.
 The amount of sedation needed depends on your level of anxiety and fear of visiting the dentist.

 What is Sedation Dentistry?